LittleGreenViper/LGV_MeetingSDK/README.md

 You need to have a concrete implementation of the `LGV_MeetingSDK_Protocol`.
 Currently, there is only one: the `LGV_MeetingSDK_BMLT` class.

-Instantiate the class, along with any settings and/or parameters (each concrete implementation will have its own rules), and call the `LGV_MeetingSDK_BMLT.meetingSearch(type:refinements:refCon:completion:)` method.
+Instantiate the class, along with any settings and/or parameters (each concrete implementation will have its own rules), and call the `LGV_MeetingSDK_Protocol.meetingSearch(type:refinements:refCon:completion:)` method.

 First, instantiate the SDK: